Perfect Homemade Whole Wheat Bread

-Somewhere between my need to avoid unnatural food additives, my desire to cook and eat more like my grandma, and Joe and my attempt to live more frugally, I talked my husband into making our own bread.
-From scratch.
-It took months of convincing.
+Somewhere between my need to avoid unnatural food additives, my desire to cook and eat more like my grandma, and Joe and my attempts to live more frugally, I talked my husband into making our own bread.

 After a lot of discussion with Amy Clark from MomAdvice, I posted a request on my local FreeCycle board for a bread machine.
-Only a few days passed before an offer came in, and Joe went to pick up the bread machine.
+Only a few days passed before an offer came in, and Joe went to pick it up.
+And then it sat in our dining room for seven months, until the car crash forced us to become more serious about being frugal.

-Alas, we are now committed to having a better, slower, more frugal lifestyle, and we are making our own bread.
+So, we are now committed to having a better, slower, more frugal lifestyle, and we are making our own bread.

 Of course, when I saw we, I really mean that I’m lying on the couch with an ice pack while Joe follows the recipe I gave him, but that’s just as good as doing it myself, right?

+Then we found the whole wheat bread recipe that Phoebe (who did not use a bread machine) had adapted from Crystal (who did use a bread machine).
 We made a few changes to reflect the ingredients we had on hand as well as our taste preferences.

 We were eager to try our bread, so we smeared real butter on the warm bread and topped it with a dollop of my homemade apple butter.
-Oh my!
 It was comfort food at its finest.

+That’s it.
+I’m not kidding.
 When the machine beeps, we open the lid and eat the most delicious and light wheat bread we’ve ever had.

 I will have to try this.
 Homemade bread is the best, but only sometimes, that is when you have a good recipe!!